10 Bridges to GIS software

 options(qgisprocess.tmp_raster_ext = ".tif")

-You can see the TWI map on the left panel of Figure 10.3.
+You can see the TWI map in the left panel of Figure 10.3.
 The topographic wetness index is unitless: its low values represent areas that will not accumulate water, while higher values show areas that will accumulate water at increasing levels.

-Information from digital elevation models can also be categorized, for example, to geomorphons – the geomorphological phenotypes consisting of 10 classes that represent terrain forms, such as slopes, ridges, or valleys (Jasiewicz and Stepinski 2013).
+Information from digital elevation models can also be categorized, for example, to geomorphons – the geomorphological phenotypes consisting of ten classes that represent terrain forms, such as slopes, ridges, or valleys (Jasiewicz and Stepinski 2013).
 These phenotypes are used in many studies, including landslide susceptibility, ecosystem services, human mobility, and digital soil mapping.

-The original implementation of the geomorphons’ algorithm was created in GRASS GIS, and we can find it in the qgisprocess list as "grass:r.geomorphon":
+The original implementation of the geomorphons’ algorithm was created in GRASS GIS, and we can find it in the qgisprocess list as "grass:r.geomorphon"

 qgis_search_algorithms("geomorphon")